emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

   - Overwrite any copies previously saved
   - The copy will be saved in `Documents/PS Vita/APP` on your computer
 21. Exit Content Manager
-21. Open the System Settings application
-22. Select "HENkaku Settings"
-23. Select "Unlink Memory Card"
-  - If you do not do this, you will not be able to use your memory card on 3.65

 ### Uninstalling HENkaku Ensō
 ---

 If you never installed Ensō, this doesn't apply to you and you can skip to the next section.

-1. Open up the HENkaku Ensō application you installed earlier
+1. Open up the HENkaku Ensō application
 2. Read what's on screen and then press **O**
 3. Press **Triangle** to uninstall HENkaku Ensō
 4. Reboot when prompted

+### Unlinking Memory Card
+---

+1. Open the System Settings application
+2. Select "HENkaku Settings"
+3. Disable "Enable PSN Spoofing"
+3. Select "Unlink Memory Card"
+  - If you do not do this, you will not be able to use your memory card on 3.65

 ### Installing HENkaku Ensō for 3.65
 ---

+Do not open any other apps than the guide tells you to until 3.65 has been installed.

 1. Reboot your device
 2. Open the Web Browser
-  - Do not open any other apps
 3. Go to [http://go.henkaku.xyz](http://go.henkaku.xyz){:target="_blank"}
-4. Once HENkaku is installed, launch the HENkaku Ensō 3.65 Update application
+7. Launch the HENkaku Ensō 3.65 Update application
-5. Follow the on-screen instructions
+8. Follow the on-screen instructions
-6. Enjoy!
+9. Enjoy!

 HENkaku Ensō should now be installed on your PS Vita with firmware version 3.65.
-If you notice any issues with my guide, please contact me on [Discord](/help/discord/).
+If you want you can install VitaShell to System to avoid losing it when formatting by following [this guide](/more/installing-vitashell-to-system/).

 You may now uncomment any plugins in the `config.txt`.
 Some plugins may not work as they might not have been updated to support 3.65.
 Make sure to download the latest versions before using them.